MagicFoxGames/DotStrike-translation/README.md

 Steps:
 1. You need to open the `template.json` file.
 2. Copy content.
 3. Create next to this file a new file.
 The file name must contain the language name.
-Example `ukranian.json`.
+Example `ukranian.json` (in the future, the file name will be changed to an abbreviated one).
 4. Paste copied content.
 5. Edit and save using the "Commit changes" button.